myasul/config_parser/README.md

 * Install Python 3. http://docs.python-guide.org/en/latest/starting/installation/
 * Install script dependencies.
 Please run the command below to install all dependencies:
   `pip install --user -r requirements.txt`
+* The script can only be run in a Linux flavored machine.

 __Steps To Use:__
 1. There are 6 scripts needed to be able to run the script: